 What Is High Disturbed Sleep?

-If you scored a “high” disturbed sleep level on your risk profile, this means your sleep is no longer helping you to restore your body or your mind for activity the next day.
+If you have "high" disturbed sleep, this means your sleep is no longer helping you to restore your body or your mind for activity the next day.

 Sleeping less than 5 hours a night is stressful on the heart and the body for most people.
 You feel fatigued during the day and may be drinking coffee or energy drinks or eating lots of sweets to keep going.